 - For Indian site owners, read:

 I hope with this guide you can successfully create an AdSense account.
+Do watch this videos as it covers many questions that you might be having before or after creating your AdSense account.

 Have any questions regarding the AdSense account creation process?
 Feel free to ask me via the comments section!